Blog Home > Where to Inject Mounjaro - Safe Administration Guide

 Site Rotation and Injection Schedule

-Mounjaro is given once a week, and you can inject it at any time, with or without food15.
+Mounjaro is given once a week, and you can inject it at any time, with or without food.
 If you miss a dose, take it within 72 hours of the scheduled time.
 If it's less than 72 hours until the next dose, skip the missed one and go back to your regular schedule.

 Injection Site